 Community Property Accounts

-The following states have established community property laws:
+The following states have established community property laws that govern how married couples own assets.

 • Arizona